onap/oom-offline-installer/docs/InstallGuide.rst

 Part 1.
 Prerequisites
 ---------------------

-OOM ONAP deployment has certain hardware resource requirements - `Casablanca requirements`_:
+OOM ONAP deployment has certain hardware resource requirements - `Dublin requirements`_:

-- 14 VM (1 Rancher, 13 K8s nodes) - 8 vCPU - 16 GB RAM
-- 160 GB Storage

-That means the full deployment footprint is about ``224 GB RAM`` and ``112 vCPUs``.
-We will not follow strictly this setup due to such demanding resource consumption and so we will deploy our installation across four nodes (VMs) instead of fourteen.
+Community recommended footprint from `Dublin requirements`_ page is 16 VMs ``224 GB RAM`` and ``112 vCPUs``.
+We will not follow strictly this setup due to such demanding resource consumption and so we will deploy our installation across four nodes (VMs) instead of sixteen.
 Our simplified setup is definitively not supported or recommended - you are free to diverge - you can follow the official guidelines or make completely different layout, but the minimal count of nodes should not drop below three - otherwise you may have to do some tweaking to make it work, which is not covered here (there is a pod count limit for a single kubernetes node - you can read more about it in this `discussion <https://lists.onap.org/g/onap-discuss/topic/oom_110_kubernetes_pod/25213556>`_).

 .. _oooi_installguide_preparations_k8s_cluster: